Piz Pazzola

 Geheimtipp

-Stop for a "Marenda Medellina" at the restaurant Cuntera in Mutschnengia www.hotel-cuntera.ch
+Stop for a "Marenda Medellina" at the Cuntera restaurant in Mutschnengia www.hotel-cuntera.ch

 In spring, the slope above Mutschnengias can already be free of snow.